Jack Endacott: Club career

 He joined Plymouth Argyle's academy aged 10 from local club SB Frankfort.
 He made his professional debut on 10 August 2022, when he started in a 2–0 EFL Cup defeat to Peterborough United.

 He made his league debut on 1 January 2023, appearing as a substitute in Argyle's 3–1 EFL League One win against Milton Keynes Dons that day.
+At the end of the 2022–23 season, he was one of four second-year apprentices to become a professional player.

+On 2 August 2023, Endacott joined Southern League Premier Division South club Tiverton Town on a three-month loan deal.
+On 7 October, he was recalled from his loan spell and subsequently joined Tavistock.

+On 10 May 2024, Plymouth announced he would be released in the summer once his contract expired.

+In August 2024, Endacott signed for Southern League Division One South club Tavistock.

+In October 2024, he signed for Southern League Premier Division South club Plymouth Parkway.